 Surgery can be beneficial for many types of hand conditions.

 This type of very specialized surgery can treat diseases that cause pain and impair the strength, function and flexibility of your wrist and fingers.
-Board certified plastic surgeons Dr. Derby and Dr. Buchanan seek to restore to near normal the function of fingers and hands injured by overuse, wear and tear, trauma, or to correct abnormalities that were present at birth.
+Board certified plastic surgeon Dr. Derby seeks to restore near normal function of fingers and hands injured by overuse, wear and tear, trauma, or to correct abnormalities that were present at birth.

-With reconstructive hand surgery procedures, Dr. Derby and Dr. Buchanan can treat:
+With reconstructive hand surgery procedures, Dr. Derby can treat many conditions.

 - Carpal Tunnel

 - Carpal tunnel syndrome is a condition caused by pressure to the median nerve within the wrist, or carpal tunnel.
 Sufferers may feel pain, a tingling sensation, numbness of the fingers, weakness or aching.
 Carpal tunnel syndrome is associated with multiple conditions including: repetitive motion or overuse, fluid retention during pregnancy, injury to the nerve in the carpal tunnel or rheumatoid arthritis.